peradnya/Create-Account-Flutter/README.md

 ## Developer Note

 There are several asumptions that used by developer when creating this apps:
+* Flutter SDK and Android/iOS builder have been installed in the system.
 * The **password complexity check result** is determined by number of passed validation.
 If only one validation pass out five then the result is VERY WEAK, and if all passed then the result is VERY STRONG.
 * **Date formatted** in Bahasa Indonesia based on screenshot.
 * **Back button** on the top of header will move the process to the previous one.